 There are occasions where these activities go wrong and people can get seriously hurt.
 While the chances of an amusement park accident’s occurrence are somewhat rare, the stakes are extremely high given the nature of rollercoasters and rides.
 According to a study from the journal Clinical Pediatrics, almost 93,000 children under 18 were treated in US emergency rooms for ride-related injuries from 1990 to 2010.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries in Chicago, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured from an amusement park accident, contact our office today for a free consultation.

 Types of Amusement Park Accidents